 - whether the plant is as nutritious as its conventional alternatives; and

 - whether exposure to the plant or its products could pose a hazard to those working with it.

 The CFIA's environmental safety assessment takes into account:

-  - the potential of the plant to become a weed;
+- potential of the PNT to become a plant pest;

 HC's food safety assessment takes into account:

 - composition of the novel food compared to non-modified counterpart foods;